 Restaurants at Yavapai Lodge

-Coffee Shop - The coffee shop has a great variety of breakfast pastries and burritos along with pre-made options that can easily be grabbed on the go.
-One thing I will say is the coffee shop was not fast when we were there.
-The food and coffee drinks were great but it took longer than we thought it would.
+Coffee Shop - The coffee shop has a great variety of breakfast pastries and burritos, along with pre-made options that can easily be grabbed on the go.
+One thing I will say is that the coffee shop was not fast when we were there.
+The food and coffee drinks were great, but it took longer than we thought it would.

 There is also a great gift shop located in the lobby with amazing Grand Canyon souvenirs.